fyngyrz/aa_macro/README.md

 footnotes, completely custom styles and more.

 `macro()` can be extended or altered in any way by external plug-ins.

-In addition, I've provided a [basic tool](martomac.README.md) that translates from markdown to `macro()` format; utilizing this, your documentation options become essentially unlimited.
-This provides a path to a much easier transition if you're inclined to move to `macro()`-based HTML coding from markdown.

 One of the reasons that `macro()` is more powerful is that although the idea is similar in that it enables you to generate HTML easily and that